01 of 09

 Stroll along the waterfront called St. Pauli Landungsbruecken and snack on a budget-friendly fischbrötchen (fish sandwich) which are sold at various stands.
-Close to the pier you’ll find the historical warehouse district of Hamburg, Hafencity (subway station "Baumwall").
-The world's largest warehouse complex, most buildings are over 100-years old and once stored the coco, spices, and silk that made the city rich.
+Close to the pier, you’ll find the historical warehouse district of Hamburg, Hafencity (subway station "Baumwall").
+The world's largest warehouse complex, most buildings are over 100-years old and once stored the cocoa, spices, and silk that made the city rich.

 Wander among the signature red brick stones punctuated by steeped gables to absorb the soul of the city.
-If you come here in the the early evening you can see colorful light projections that create a magical atmosphere on buildings, bridges and canals.
+If you come here in the early evening you can see colorful light projections that create a magical atmosphere on buildings, bridges, and canals.

 02 of 09

 Fresh seafood, exotic fruits and nuts, and teas from all over the world – Hamburg's Fischmarkt is a must for every foodie.
 The open-air market is open on Sundays between 5 and 9 a.m., so get up early (or stay up late) to get the best buys just off the boat.